transmission/transmission/docs/rpc-spec.md

 | `memory-units` | array  | 4 strings: KB/s, MB/s, GB/s, TB/s
 | `memory-bytes` | number | number of bytes in a KB (1000 for kB; 1024 for KiB)

-`rpc-version` indicates the RPC interface version supported by the RPC server.
+`rpc_version` indicates the RPC interface version supported by the RPC server.
 It is incremented when a new version of Transmission changes the RPC interface.

 `rpc_version_minimum` indicates the oldest API supported by the RPC server.